awsdocs/aws-net-developer-guide/doc_source/net-dg-signup.rst

 * To create an AWS account, see `How do I create and activate a new Amazon Web Services account? <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account>`_.

 * Avoid using your root user account to access services.
 For details , see `The AWS Account Root User <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html>`_.
 This topic also explains how to create keys for the user account so that you can access AWS services.
+AWS SDKs and services use access keys to create credentials for the user, and use those credentials to determine whether the user has permission to access various AWS services.

-* To deactivate your AWS account, see `Account Settings <https://console.aws.amazon.com/billing/home#/account>`_, scroll down to **Close Account** and follow the instructions.
+* To close your AWS account, see `Closing an Account <https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html>`_.